 Zadar — located in Croatia‘s island-strewn midriff — is the coolest place on the Adriatic to visit this summer.
 Don’t let anyone tell you different.
 In Croatian terms, it’s improbably crowd-free, with memorably-beautiful sunsets, a spectacular confusion of cliffs and coves, and its ancient Roman streets are a world apart from the cruise ship chaos in Split and Dubrovnik.

-Why you need to visit Zadar, Croatia this summer
+6 Reasons why you should visit Zadar, Croatia this summer

 Why you should visit Zadar, Croatia

 The shape of Zadar is defined by what lies to the immediate east.
 The Velebit mountain range, the longest and largest in the country, is where 4x4s, climbers and hikers congregate to discover limestone canyons and wild shepherd trails most visitors don’t know exist.

 There are empty Adriatic beaches and islands, from Ugljan, a pine-covered strip rich with tuna farms, to Sakarun, a Croatian-meets-Caribbean curve of white sand heaven.
 It’s also the jumping-off point for microadventures in the country’s most memorable national parks, including Plitvice Lakes and its chain of Instagram-worthy crystal-clear lagoons.